Hazard symbol: Geometry

 All parts of the biohazard sign can be drawn with a compass and straightedge.
 The basic outline of the symbol is a plain trefoil, which is three circles overlapping each other equally like in a triple Venn diagram with the overlapping parts erased.
 The diameter of the overlapping part is equal to half the radius of the three circles.
 Then three inner circles are drawn in with 2/3 radius of the original circles so that it is tangent to the outside three overlapping circles.
 A tiny circle in center has a diameter 1/2 of the radius of the three inner circles, and arcs are erased at 90°, 210°, and 330°.
 The arcs of the inner circles and the tiny circle are connected by a line.
 Finally, the ring under is drawn from the distance to the perimeter of the equilateral triangle that forms between the centers of the three intersecting circles.
 An outer circle of the ring under is drawn and finally enclosed with the arcs from the center of the inner circles with a shorter radius from the inner circles.

 Chemical symbols

-A chemical hazard symbol is a pictogram applied to containers of dangerous chemical compounds to indicate the specific hazard, and thus the required precautions.
-There are several systems of labels, depending on the purpose, such as on the container for end-use, or on a vehicle during transportation.
+A chemical hazard symbol is a pictogram applied to containers and storage areas of dangerous chemical compounds to indicate the specific hazard, and thus the required precautions.
+There are several systems of labels, depending on the purpose, such as on the container for transportation, containers for end-use, or on a vehicle during transportation.

 GHS symbols and statements

-The United Nations has designed GHS hazard pictograms and GHS hazard statements to internationally harmonize chemical hazard warnings.
-Several European countries have started to implement these new global standards, but older warning symbols are still used in many parts of the world.
+The United Nations has designed GHS hazard pictograms and GHS hazard statements to internationally harmonize chemical hazard warnings under the Globally Harmonized System of Classification and Labelling of Chemicals.
+These symbols have gradually replaced nation and region specific systems such as the European Union's Directive 67/548/EEC symbols, Canada's Workplace Hazardous Materials Information System.
+It has also been adopted in the United States for materials being sold and shipped by manufacturers, distributors and importers.
+The USA previously did not mandate a specific system, instead allowing any system, provided it had met certain requirements.